Edgefield County License Hearing Guide

 How to Prepare

 - Gather Evidence: Collect any evidence that supports your case.
-This may include:
+This may include witness statements, dashcam footage, or any other documentation that challenges the basis for the suspension.

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Edgefield County can provide invaluable assistance in preparing for and representing you at the ALR hearing.
-They understand the law, the procedures, and the arguments that are most likely to be effective.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Edgefield County can guide you through the ALR hearing process, present a strong defense, and cross-examine witnesses.

 Possible Outcomes